w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 # Data provenance

-Use cases for data provenance
+Use cases for data provenance.

 - Accountability and auditing
 - Data quality